Années folles: Left bank

 The Années folles in Montparnasse featured a thriving art and literary scene centered on cafés such as Brasserie La Coupole, Le Dôme Café, Café de la Rotonde, and La Closerie des Lilas as well as salons like Gertrude Stein's in the rue de Fleurus.

 The Rive Gauche, or left bank, of the Seine in Paris, was and is primarily concerned with the arts and the sciences.
 Many artists settled there and frequented cabarets like Le Boeuf sur le Toit and the large brasseries in Montparnasse.
 American writers of the Lost Generation, like F. Scott Fitzgerald and Ernest Hemingway, met and mingled in Paris with exiles from dictatorships in Spain and Yugoslavia.
+They, along with the Jewish artists of the School of Paris such as Isaac Frenkel and Mane-Katz frequented also Le Select.

-The painters of the School of Paris for example included among others Chaïm Soutine, Amedeo Modigliani, and Marc Chagall, who were Lithuanian, Italian, and Russian, respectively.
+The painters of the School of Paris for example included among others Chaïm Soutine, Amedeo Modigliani, and Marc Chagall, who were Jews from Lithuania, Italy, and Russia, respectively.
 Later the American Henry Miller, like many other foreigners, gravitated to the rue Vavin and Boulevard Raspail.
 Montparnasse was, he said, "the navel of the world".
 Gertrude Stein also lived in Montparnasse during this period.

 Right bank

 Montmartre was a major center of Paris nightlife and had been famous for its cafés and dance halls since the 1890s.
 Trumpeter Arthur Briggs played at L'Abbaye and transvestites frequented La Petite Chaumière.
-After World War I, the artists who had inhabited the guinguettes and cabarets of Montmartre, invented post-Impressionism during the Belle Époque.
+After World War I, the artists who had inhabited the guinguettes and cabarets of Montmartre invented post-Impressionism during the Belle Époque.

 In 1926, the facade of the Folies Bergère building was redone in Art Deco style by the artist Maurice Pico, adding it to the many Parisian theatres of the period in this architectural style.